-In November 2019 Greg and I visited Turkey to film our video, ‘Turkey – Fairy Chimneys and Underground Cities’.
+In November 2019 Greg and I visited Turkey to film our video, ‘Turkey – Fairy Chimneys and Underground Cities’ (see links below).
 In a place called Cappadocia you will find the Goreme National Park, which is famous for its ‘Fairy Chimneys’.

 For anyone who hasn’t heard of the Fairy Chimneys, a brief explanation might be necessary.
 Millions of years ago there was a long series of volcanic eruptions.
 The volcanic ash which fell as a result hardened into multiple layers of rock, geologically known as tuff.
 Over a long period of time, wind, water and ice whittled away at the tuff, but in areas where a harder rock layer rested atop the softer layer of tuff, the erosion couldn’t reach the tuff beneath – and so the fairy chimneys or ‘castles’ as the locals refer to them were created.